marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "getTime method"}}

-Timestamps are stored as the number of milliseconds since the start of 1970, using negative numbers for times before 1970 (following a convention set by “((Unix time))”, which was invented around that time).
+Timestamps are stored as the number of milliseconds since the start of 1970, in the UTC ((time zone)), using negative numbers for times before 1970 (following a convention set by “((Unix time))”, which was invented around that time).
 The `getTime` method on a date object returns this number.
 It is big, as you can imagine.

 ```
 console.log(new Date(2013, 11, 19).getTime());